AjitPadhi-Microsoft/bicep-registry-modules/avm/ptn/sa/multi-agent-custom-automation-engine/README.md

 ### Parameter: `gptReasoningModelName`

-Name of the GPT Reasoning model to deploy:
+Name of the GPT Reasoning model to deploy.

 - Required: No
 - Type: string